-In this semester-long elective, students will try to develop a deeper understanding of what philosophy is and how this academic field is used in life everyday.
+Grade Level: 10-12 In this semester-long elective, students will try to develop a deeper understanding of what philosophy is and how this academic field is used in life everyday.
 Students will endeavor to understand not only what philosophy is but why it matters to us as individuals.
 Introduction to Philosophy seeks answers to the perennial questions that have faced humankind throughout history: Why are we here?
 What is the meaning of life?
 What kind of person am I?
 What is wisdom?
 What is the "good life"?
 How do I know that I am free?
 How can I be certain of my beliefs?
 In attempting to answer these questions, we will attempt to uncover the relevance of philosophy to our everyday lives and to develop our own answers to these difficult and pressing questions.
 By taking this course, students: 1) learn to identify arguments, to evaluate and counter them, and to construct good arguments, 2) obtain the ability to relate arguments to one another and to appreciate persistent, sustained thought on a topic, 3) obtain the ability to justify and defend personal views once they are clearly and completely stated and to develop a personal ideology, 4) gain skill in asking interesting, productive, and insightful questions, 5) study classic, influential, and abiding arguments concerning the structures of knowledge, belief, and value, and 6) ultimately apply usefully the several methods of philosophical reasoning in everyday life.
 Requirements: Students are required to complete a final project.
+Please note: this course will run again in the 2025-2026 academic year.
 Offered: half year course in the spring only.
-Credited: for elective credit Open to students in grades 10-12 TECHNOLOGY Course Progression
+Credit Type: elective credit TECHNOLOGY Course Progression